box/viewer.js/README.md

 **setLayout(mode)**

-Set the layout mode.
+The `setLayout` method sets the layout mode.
 See [Setting the Layout Mode](#setting-the-layout-mode) for available layouts.

 Examples
 ```js